isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 - ``max-valid-lifetime`` - specifies the maximum valid lifetime (optional).

 When the client does not specify lifetimes the default is used.
-When it specifies a lifetime using IAADDR or IAPREFIX sub option with not zero values these values are used when they are between configured minimum (lower values are round up) and maximal (larger values are round down) bounds.
+When it specifies a lifetime using IAADDR or IAPREFIX sub option with non-zero values, these values are used when they are between configured minimum (lower values are round up) and maximum (larger values are round down) bounds.

 To send specific, fixed values use the following two parameters: